DavidDaly/arduino-traffic-lights/README.md

 # Arduino Traffic Lights

-This repository has the source code and circuit diagrams to build traffic lights.
+This repository has the source code and circuit diagrams to build toy traffic lights.

 # Source Code